Sparen/Danmakanvas/README.md

 3. [Example_Override](https://sparen.github.io/Danmakanvas/Examples/Example_Override.html) - Example showcasing overriding of EnemyShot `customupdate()` to induce special behavior
 4. [Example_RingSpreadStack](https://sparen.github.io/Danmakanvas/Examples/Example_RingSpreadStack.html) - Example showcasing usage of GetCenterX/Y and some ring and stack functions.
 Also covers `customupdate()` overriding with these functions and provides more detail

+### Future Work

+Listed in no particular order:

+- Internal control of text
+- Support for multiple singles with progression
+- Forceful deletion of bullets (e.g. in task `remove()`)